 Instead of flowing down, a waterfall flows up out of a stream-fed pool to empty into another pool 30′ above .
 The waterfall will sweep anyone touching it into the higher pool .

-I’d say these cover about 90-95% of the Hex descriptions.
+I’d say these 4 categories cover about 90-95% of the Hex descriptions.
 All of which combine to make an Island of strange juxtapositions.
-Bizarre and wondrous remnants, incomprehensible, in the midst of mundanity.
+Bizarre and wondrous remnants of something majestic, now incomprehensible, in the midst of bland mundanity.
 But what does it mean?!?

-If Isle has one flaw, other then being obtuse or as some men will likely say, random, it is a lack of potential action.
+If Isle has one central flaw, other then being obtuse or as some men will likely say, random, it is a lack of potential action.
 A stasis.
 The descriptions from something like Wilderlands or the Second row of Carcosa descriptions were brimming with hooks.
 NPCs had goals.
 Towns had problems.
 Monsters were doing something.
 While Isle has a few of these features, most of its content is static.
 Inert.
 Ephemeral.
+Cryptic.
 There is little interaction.
 Sometimes an NPC will have some sort of goal, but more often then not we are only given abilities.
 Nothing else.
-The random/unpredictable monster idea is okay but it gets kind of samey after a while.
+The random/unpredictable monster idea is okay but there is nothing to give it context.

-A note on treasure: The treasure on the Isle is kind of neat.
-Actual treasure worth GP is fairly rare, and magic items are almost nonexistant (I think you can get a conch that gives your enemies -1 on saves if you blow it or something).
-Most of the rewards can be obtained by fucking around with statues.
-Sometimes that means increased ability scores, or a spell-like ability or something along those lines.
-However, fucking round with statues is dangerous and often cryptic, thus fulfilling the risk/reward/exploration mechanic by forcing players to visit towns or even god help them some sort of weird coven of philosophers with an odd fascination for Sirius.
+A note on treasure: The treasure on the Isle is neat.
+Actual treasure worth GP is fairly rare, and magic items are virtually nonexistent (I think you can get a conch that gives your enemies -1 on saves if you blow it or something).
+Most of the rewards on the Isle are obtained by fucking around with statues.
+Sometimes that means increased ability scores, a spell-like ability or something along those lines.
+However, fucking around with statues is dangerous and the outcome is often uncertain, fulfilling the risk/reward/exploration mechanic by forcing players to visit towns or even god help them some sort of weird coven of philosophers with an odd fascination for Sirius.
 By far the best is an enchanted fountain shrouded in a pillar of fire.
-You can figure out via statues and rumors that wearing red will protect you from the pillar, thus allowing you to reach the statue inside.
-That one is nice.
+You can figure out via statues and rumors that wearing red will protect you from flames, thus allowing you to reach the statue inside.
+Well done.

 I could go on but I feel I have covered enough.
 While Averoigne is noted as one of the inspirations, I would describe it as a secondary or even tertiary influence.
 The resemblance is superficial only.
-Most of the inspiration seems to come from a bizarre mixture of Astrology texts, ancient Atlantis and Greek myth.
-I kind of dig it, but it is going to take a very dedicated GM to do a lot of heavy lifting.
-There is not even really a reason to go to the Isle, other then exploration.
-The GM will have to make it work.
-If you are okay with that, you are looking at something that is both Formulaic yet infinitely diverse.
+Most of the inspiration seems to come from a bizarre mixture of Astrology texts and the myths of Atlantis and Greece.
+I kind of dig it but it is going to take a very dedicated GM to make it come to life.
+There is not even really a reason to go to the Isle, other then exploration or its own sake.
+The GM will have to make all of it work.
+If you are okay with all of that, you are looking at something that is both Formulaic yet Unpredictable.
 Familiar yet unknown.
-Hard to comprehend and perhaps without meaning or purpose.
-An Enigma.
+An Enigma for players to unravel.

 Pros: Lives up to its promise.
 Unique monsters, encounters, treasure and inhabitants.
-Will suprise.
+Will surprise.
 Gorgeous art.

 Cons: Repetitive.
 Not enough hooks and potential.
 NPCs lack motivation/goal and personality.
 Cryptic.
 What is the purpose?
 What is happening?

 Final Verdict: Much as it pains me, despite having some interesting things to offer, I cannot in good conscience recommend Isle of the Unknown over better, more Known (dur hur hur) Sandboxes.
-Cryptic stuff is interesting, and I admire the effort to be unfamiliar and surprising, which is of the utmost importance in a DnD game, but Isle lacks the power of works like Wilderlands to inspire entire adventures with but a single evocative sentence.
-For all its parlor tricks and wild ideas, it is too sterile for my taste.
+Cryptic stuff can be interesting and I admire the effort to be unfamiliar and surprising in the spirit of the OSR but Isle lacks the evocative power of works like Wilderlands.
+For all its parlor tricks and promises of wonders unseen it is too sterile for my taste.
 5 out of 10.